Rareloop/lumberjack/README.md

 **src/Core**

 These classes are the bread and butter of Lumberjack and contain the base classes used throughout the theme.
 Typically, they’ll extend Timber too.
-The main file here is `Core/Site.php`, which extends `TimberSite`.
+The main file here is `Core/Site.php`, which extends `Timber\Site`.
 This lets us add our own data to the global context and bring in any Twig extensions if needed.

 When creating new classes in this directory, ensure they are under the `Lumberjack\Core` namespace.
 We're using static methods on these classes for 1 main reason: